 • See the recipe card below for a full list of ingredients and measurements.

-How to make Vegetable Biryani
+Vegetable Biryani (instructions)

 Sliced onions in a stock pot.

-Biryani starts with browning the onions, creating the base of the flavorful dish.
-Then add and toast the spices.
-Drain the rice and add it along with veggie stock and salt.
+Step one: Biryani starts with softening the onions in olive oil, creating the base of the flavorful dish.
+Then add the garlic, ginger, and veggies, and cook until tender-crisp.

 A pot on the stove with a towel tucked under and around the lid.